Glidias/haxevx/README.md

 Pre-release is available on Haxelib.

 	haxelib install haxevx

+**Important Note:** If your Vue/Vuex externs are loaded into your project globally (ie. not using `require()` modules ), you need to compile your Haxe code with the flag `-D vue_global`, in order to reference them globally as well.

 ### Type-safe coding to target Vuex/VueJS environments using Haxe compile-time Macros and Classes.